-So hate grew on a third level, out of frustration and denial.
+Hate grew on a third level, out of frustration and denial.
 I think the dynamic was and is the same as in 1960: we hate them because they’re lazy and dangerous.
 And we hate them more when they prove that they aren’t.

 …Trump has also, arguably more than any other candidate for president in the past hundred years (excepting third-party outliers like Strom Thurmond and George Wallace), played to the purely psychological benefits of being white.
 From his racially laden exhortations about black crime in Chicago and Latino gangs seemingly everywhere, to his attacks on an American-born federal judge of Mexican parentage and on Muslim gold star parents, he has paid the white majority with redemption…Trump might be increasing economic inequality, but at least the working-class whites feel like they belong in Trump’s America.
-He urged them to privilege race over class when they entered their polling stations.

 When you have a belief system that is built on fundamentalism, it isn’t open to outside criticism…Christian, white Americans…are racists…people who deep down in their heart of hearts truly believe they are superior because they are white.
 Their white God made them in his image and everyone else is a less-than-perfect version, flawed and cursed.